Celebrating Student Research, Scholarship,

-Our annual conference showcases the many exciting and innovative research activities that take place on our campus.
+Our annual conference (formerly the Celebration of Student Research) showcases the many exciting and innovative activities that take place on our campus.
 Undergraduate and graduate students alike from all disciplines present their research and creative work.
 From the sciences and humanities, to business, creative arts, and human services, the conference celebrates students' achievements.
-Last year over 400 students participated in the conference with posters, oral presentations, panel discussions, and works of art.

 Get an insider look at one of this year's undergraduate student research projects from Computer Science and Engineering.

 We are glad to address any questions you have or to provide assistance with the conference.
 Please call the Institute for Public Service and Sponsored Programs at (717) 477-1251 or e-mail the office at